 In China, central bankers are hitting the panic button and pulling out their monetary bazookas.

 As the Associated Press reported on Sunday, “China’s central bank announced plans Sunday to inject 1.2 trillion yuan ($173 billion) into the economy to cushion the shock to financial markets from the outbreak of a new virus when trading resumes on Monday.”

 It added, “Chinese authorities have massive resources for intervening to staunch panic selling of shares and have deployed them in past times of crisis.”

 The same could be said of U.S. authorities.
 Treasury Secretary Steven Mnuchin convened the “Plunge Protection Team” during Christmas week 2018 to stop the bleeding in the stock market.
 It has been upward and onward since… owing also to more recent support from the Fed’s rate cuts and balance sheet expansion programs.

 Ongoing official back-stopping has made investors more complacent than ever.
 But the interventions haven’t stopped gold from rising.

 Last week, gold quietly posted its highest closing price since 2013.
 Yes, gold is in a bull market even though virtually nobody in the mainstream financial media is talking about it.

-The media will take notice when gold makes a new all-time record high – which could come later this year it keeps up its current rate of ascent.
+The media will take notice when gold makes a new record high – which could come later this year if it keeps up its current rate of ascent.